 TGbe editor: Change the second paragraphs as follows (track change on):

-The R0KH and R1KH are part of AP’s SME RSNA key management.
+The R0KH and R1KH are part of AP’s or AP MLD’s SME RSNA key management.
 The computation of PMK-R0 and PMK-R1, and all of the intermediate results in the computations, shall be restricted to the R0KH.
 The computation of PTK, and all intermediate results in its computation, shall be restricted to the R1KH.

 Authenticator key holders